10 Days in Côte Vermeille and the Pyrenees Itinerary

 2ed Day: Ochre Trail, Roussillon, and Le Barcarès

-The village of Roussillon is small.
-We just stayed there for a short while and headed to our holiday destination, Résidence Odalys Le Lotus Blanc in Le Barcarès.
+Roussillon is a charming but small village, and our stay was brief.
+We then continued driving to our holiday destination, Résidence Odalys Le Lotus Blanc in Le Barcarès.

 The boardwalk of the Ochre Trail, Roussillon